 We followed our ski track back through the trench and up towards Snow Dome until Ben and Steven could continue on the snowmobile tracks to the summit while I would follow our ski tracks back to the trench.
 (Skiing the snowmobile track helped for crevasses but it didn't make the skiing any easier as the tracks were mixed and uneven and the snow was very supportive and easy to ski.)
 As we parted ways the plans changed slightly.
 Ben and Steven were starting to realize how big Snow Dome was and were hurting a bit after the 17 hour day on Columbia the day before.
 They agreed that they would only do Snow Dome while I set up camp.
 Then we would try to get me up Andromeda that afternoon from camp.

-[Clear views as I look back at Steven and Ben coming out of the trench
+[Clear views as I look back at Steven and Ben as we start the long slog across the icefield flats.]

 [Small figures on an ocean of snow and ice.
 The big "C" in the background, over 6km away.]